BruceJi7/FTP-Transfer/README.md

  # FTP-Transfer

-FTP-TRansfer is a small Python script for sending files via FTP.
+FTP-Transfer is a small Python script for sending files via FTP.

 For iOS, consider using the app FTPManager.